mcginleyireland/irishbaking.github.io/_posts/2025-03-22-petras-chocolate-chip-banana-bread.md

     5. After 5 minutes take the banana bread out of the tin and leave on the wire rack to cool.

 ---
-Chocolate chips in a banana bread!
+Chocolate chips in a banana bread?
 The best combo.

 ![Cake](https://irishbaking.ie/images/Banana_Breads/Petras_Chocolate_Chip_Banana_Bread/Image_1.webp)